MarcusWalther/EnvironmentModuleCore/README.md

 Installation
 ------------

 The code is provided as PowerShell-Module.
-Download the files and add the EnvironmentModules folder to the **PSModulePath** environment variable.
+Download the files to a folder called "EnvironmentModules" and add the parent folder to the **PSModulePath** environment variable.

 Usage